 What is short-term accommodation?

-In Singapore, the URA dictates that short-term accommodation is defined as stays of less than three consecutive months.
+In Singapore, short-term accommodation is defined as stays of less than three consecutive months.

-What are the instances in which you require temporary accommodation?
+What are some instances in which you may require temporary accommodation of at least 3 months?

 - You may need to move out of your permanent home temporarily because you’re renovating their existing home.